alannchang/my_readline/README.md

 checking for '\n' characters and checking the number of bytes read.
 The malloc function was used extensively to allocate memory for the string to be returned by the my_readline function.

 ## Installation
-Since a Makefile was not required for this assignment, one can simply edit the main function inside the my_readline.c file and compile to read files, stdin, redirection, etc.
+Since a Makefile was not required for this assignment, one can compile to read files, stdin, redirection, etc.

 ## Usage
-TODO - How does it work?
+The "READLINE_READ_SIZE" variable can be set to any integer greater than 0, and the my_readline function will read in READLINE_READ_SIZE chunks.
+Because my_readline.c lacks a main funcion, a main function has to be created in order to read files, stdin, redirection, etc.  After configuring a main function,
 ```
-./my_readline
+./my_readline file.txt
 ```

 ### The Core Team